Linux Mint on the Framework Laptop

 Battery

-plugged in) ended up with me either waking up to a battery that was
+the laptop plugged in) ended up with me either waking up to a battery that was

 almost dead, or completely dead.
-Investigating this issue yielded the
+Investigating this issue yielded the following

 discussion.